ReagentX/Logria-py/README.md

 ## tl;dr

-- Live filtering of data from other executed processes, replacing `tail -f ... | grep ...`
+- Live filtering of data from other executed processes, replacing `grep`
 - Use shell commands or files as input, save sessions and come back to them later
 - Replace regex/filter without killing the process or losing the stream's history
 - Parse logs using user-defined rules, apply analytics methods on top